Exceptional Students & Elementary Education

 Approximately $471 per credit (RESIDENT).
 See: http://manoa.hawaii.edu/records/tuition_fees/tuition.html

-DOE STIPENDS (33 credits, approximately $15,500): Available to fund in-state or out-of-state candidates who agree to teach SPED in a Hawaii DOE school for a minimum of 3 years after program completion.
-Contingent upon yearly renewal of funds; funding would be offered to all admitted program candidates and is provided each semester directly to the students while enrolled.
+DOE STIPENDS (33 credits, approximately $15,500): Available to fund in-state or out-of-state candidates who agree to teach as a special education teacher in a Hawaii DOE school for a minimum of 3 years after program completion.

 TEACH GRANT: Up to $8,000 may be available to candidates who intend to teach special education full-time at a Title I school.
 Candidates must qualify for financial aid and have a GPA of 3.25 or above to be eligible.